Bug report #20233

 File size: 104 MB, 7z

 FWIW, I did not have the issue with partial display of features when I used (Processing Toolbox -> Database -> Package layers) to make a GeoPackage of the same data.

-#4 Updated by Brett Carlock almost 2 years ago
+#4 Updated by Brett Carlock about 2 years ago

 Nyall Dawson wrote:

 Maybe an issue with the spatial index in the database - can you recreate this?

 I assumed that since the database integrity/vacuum was valid, and geometries were valid, and I could add indexes to the layers that all was good and healthy.